 Quorum at general meetings

-For a general meeting to be held, at least [2/other] members (a quorum) must be present (in person, by proxy or by representative) for the whole meeting.
+For a general meeting to be held, at least the number of members equal to double the number of members of the association presently on the management committee plus 1members (a quorum) must be present (in person physically or use of technology as approved by the directors, by proxy or by representative) for the whole meeting.
 When determining whether a quorum is present, a person may only be counted once (even if that person is a representative or proxy of more than one member).

 No business may be conducted at a general meeting if a quorum is not present.